0xdeadbeefnetwork/guid_adapters/README.md

 # guid_adapters
-A cool for grabbing the GUID of a network interface.
+A cool thing for grabbing the GUID of a network interface.
 Useful when fuzzing OID handlers for bugs.